Why should you be concerned about air pollution?

 Air pollution can damage property.
 It can dirty buildings and other structures.
 Some common pollutants eat away stone, damaging buildings, monuments, and statues.
 Air pollution can cause haze, reducing visibility in national parks and sometimes interfering with aviation.

 The Clean Air Act will improve air quality in the United States, a good thing for your health, your property, and the environment.
 The 1990 Act could change the way you work or do business, and it could, in some ways, change the way you live.
 The 1990 Clean Air Act is lengthy--about 800 pages--because it tackles many difficult and complicated air pollution problems.

 Air Pollution Permits

-With a few exceptions, before operations or a piece of equipment that will emit pollutants (e.g. solvent vapors, combustion by-products, acid gases and mists, particulates) to the air is installed or modified, it must have an air pollution permit.
-Part of the process of obtaining a permit is demonstrating that any air pollution will not have an adverse impact on human health or the environment.
+With a few exceptions, before operations or a piece of equipment that will emit pollutants (e.g., solvent vapors, combustion by-products, acid gases and mists, particulates) to the air are installed or modified they must have an air pollution permit.
+Part of the process of obtaining a permit is demonstrating whether any air pollution would have an adverse impact on human health or the environment.
 These permits specify the types of processes or equipment that may be operated, monitoring and record keeping requirements, and operating limitations.

 Examples of equipment and operations that require a permit are: